 Studies have shown that the most prolific 20% of offenders are responsible for 80% of all crime.
 In other words, a small number of criminals commit the majority of our crimes.
 These offenders are now identified and targeted by an innovative multi-agency management approach.

-The aim is to rehabilitate offenders (as most commit crimes to support their problematic drug use) and help them through change to stop them reverting back to a life of crime and causing further harm to our communities.
+The aim is to rehabilitate offenders because most of them commit crimes to support their problematic drug use.
+This intervention will help stop them going back to a life of crime and causing further harm to our communities.

 Avon and Somerset Reducing Reoffending Board